benMcChesney/ofxOpenVJ/README.md

 The Gist
 =============================================
-There are [ofxOpenVJSet](src/ofxOpenVJSet.h) objets that contain a series of scenes.
-Scenes all inherit from the [BaseScene](src/BaseScene.h) which contains relevant pointers for shared resources such as : Kinect Point Cloud Data, Kinect openCV helpers, Beat Detection, and shared scene ofCamera
+There is a [ofxOpenVJSet](src/ofxOpenVJSet.h) object that contain a vector of scenes.
+Scenes all inherit from the [BaseScene](src/BaseScene.h) class which contains relevant pointers for shared resources such as : Kinect Point Cloud Data, Kinect openCV helpers, Beat Detection + FFT , and a shared ofCamera

 You create scenes and add them to the set.
-The scene is your creative playground you shouldn't have to edit the set class itself.
+The scene is your creative sketch playground you shouldn't have to edit the set class itself.

-If you are not planning on using a kinect and want to make compiling dependencies a little easier you can comment out
+If you are not planning on using a kinect you can comment out

 USE_KINECT 3 inside [ofxOpenVJConstants](src/ofxOpenVJConstants.h) and it will remove all mentions of the Kinect Manager , ofxOpenCV, and ofxKinect